Support America’s National Ballet Company® DONATE NOW

-Joined ABT 2015
+Joined ABT 2015 / Soloist since 2022

-Photo: Jiyan Dai
+Photo: Jiyan Dai.

 Betsy McBride is originally from Coppell, Texas.
 She began her training at the Ballet Academy of Texas.
 At age 14, she continued her training at Texas Ballet Theater’s School.
 She performed Clara in The Nutcracker with Texas Ballet Theater and joined the company under O.B.E.
 Ben Stevenson at age 15.

 McBride was an American Ballet Theatre National Training Scholar and performed in George Balanchine’s Mozartiana during ABT’s tour of Texas at age 11.
-She was awarded the Grand Prix at the 2007 Youth America Grand Prix Regional Competition and was a finalist at the 2012 Helsinki International Ballet Competition.
+She was awarded the Grand Prix at the 2007 Youth American Grand Prix Regional Competition and was a finalist at the 2012 Helsinki International Ballet Competition.